hardwario/bc-developers/integrations/google-assistant.md

 {% hint style="info" %}
 **What is Google Assistant?**
 Google Assistant is a voice assistant, made by Google.
-Available on bilions of devices, you can use it to do many things.
+Available on billions of devices, you can use it to do many things.
 Now, even control your HARDWARIO IoT Kits.
 {% endhint %}

 ## Setup